 - Paying taxes, improvement assessments, and amounts due under service contracts

 They will also assist you with the preparation of the annual operating budget, which allocates specific amounts for utilities, repair costs, and other operating expenses related to the property.

-Can commercial property managers advise on legal and regulatory matters?
+Advising on legal and regulatory matters

 Commercial real estate involves a lot of legal regulations that can be time-consuming and stressful for property investors.
 When you hire a commercial property manager, it reduces the risk of costly errors.
 That is because a good manager will make sure that the property is current and compliant with all applicable regulations.

 Commercial property managers have an extensive network of vendors, suppliers, contractors, and other trades professionals that the most dedicated, hands-on property owner would find impossible to duplicate.
 They will use their connections to get you the best work for a competitive price and oversee any necessary building maintenance.

 Larger commercial properties may have concierge staff, cleaning crews, and security personnel.
 If you purchased this type of investment property, the property manager would ensure that these employees are carrying out their duties as required.
 They may also hire, pay, and even terminate these employees.

 TGC Commercial Property Management, Sydney

 Great commercial property managers do more than just manage your property.
 Even while carrying out their daily duties, they are always looking for ways to: